solidsnake1298/Arc-Encoding-Automator/README.md

 - parallel - Available in most package repos.

 # Options
-- i Input file (required)
+- -i Input file (required)
-- c Number of chapters per episode when splitting monolithic TV show files.
+- -c Number of chapters per episode when splitting monolithic TV show files.
-- s Season number for output file name (WIP), requires usage of -c.
+- -s Season number for output file name (WIP), requires usage of -c.
-- e Starting episode number for output file name (WIP), requires usage of -c.
+- -e Starting episode number for output file name (WIP), requires usage of -c.
-- d Enable with 1.
+- -d Enable with 1.
 Converts Dolby Vision to HDR10 by removing the DV side channel.
 Tested with DV 7.6 and 8.1.
 Requires dovi_tool be installed.
-- a Enable with 1.
+- -a Enable with 1.
 Intended for Anime.
 Modifies language selection to also select Japanese in addition to English audio/subtitle tracks.
-- r Defaults to 0 (do nothing).
+- -r Defaults to 0 (do nothing).
 Currently has 1, 2, and 3 as options.
 This is deprecated and was a hack.
 Planning to remove.
-- f Enable with 1.
+- -f Enable with 1.
 When enabled all selected audio tracks are converted to FLAC or Vorbis.
 Lossless codecs, like Dolby TrueHD or DTS-HD MA, are converted to FLAC.
 Lossy codecs are converted to Vorbis.
-- o Enable with 1.
+- -o Enable with 1.
 When enabled, only the audio is processed.
 Without -f only English and/or Japanese track selection is performed.